NatalieP-J/Mie/README.md

 - sdgenfilelist.pro contains the function sdgenfilelist, which takes a list of particle size distributions, colours and types and from these creates a list of filenames
-       - used in readsisd.pro, rgcombsd.pro, combsd.pro, sd.pro
+       - used in readsisd.pro, rgcombsd.pro, combsd.pro, sd.pro, assd.pro

 - sindpar.pro plots phase functions for both colours for a particular particle size and type on the same plot - uses .pr files